passenger94/shoes3/shoesManual_redcarpet01.md

 Gets the pixel width for the full size of the element.
 This method always returns an exact pixel size.
 In the case of images, this is not the full width of the image, just the size it is shown at.
-See the [[Common.height]] method for more.
+See the <span style="color:blue">Common.height</span> method for more.

 Also, if you create an element with a width of 100% and that element is inside